 How does it work?

 Builtin is less of a job board and more of a community.
 It has different companies and other members of the tech as community members.
 Each chapter runs its own operations, events, and newsletters.
-You can purchase job slots that are then circulated with the community members as well as hosted on their website.
+You can purchase job slots that are then circulated with community members as well as hosted on their website.

 Pricing